 The American Psychological Association’s (APA) renowned resource for abstracts of scholarly journal articles, book chapters, books, and dissertations, the largest resource devoted to peer-reviewed literature in behavioral science and mental health.

-If you are not able to access the full text of an article you would like to use for research, please use this online Journal Article Request form, and an LRC staff member will place an interlibrary loan request on your behalf.
+If you are not able to access the full text of an article you would like to use for research, please complete and submit this form.
+An LRC staff member will then place an interlibrary loan request on your behalf.

 Summarizing an Article

 The following websites offer advice and instruction on summarizing articles:

 Purdue Online Writing Lab (OWL) APA Formatting and Style Guide